NCEAS/eml/docs/eml-semantic-annotations-primer.md

 If you want to read more about the W3C's Resource Description Framework (RDF) data model, graphs or the semantic web, there is supplemental material at the bottom of this primer.
 It is important to note that our approach of using annotations structured in the RDF specification is based on recommendations from the World Wide Web Consortium (W3C) about how a Semantic Web should be constructed.

-A semantic annotation involves the attachment ("annotation") of semantic metadata to a resource-- which in this context would be an EML element.
-A semantic annotation provides a pointer (http URI) that should resolve (and dereference) to useful descriptions, definitions, or relationships that the annotated resource has, relative to other terms or resources, and does so in a computer-usable way.
+A semantic annotation involves the attachment ("annotation") of semantic metadata to a resource -- which in this context would be an EML element.
+A semantic annotation provides a pointer (HTTP URI) that should resolve (and dereference) to useful descriptions, definitions, or relationships that the annotated resource has, relative to other terms or resources, and does so in a computer-usable way.
 The process of creating semantic annotations may seem tedious, but the payoff is vastly enhanced information discovery and interpretation.
 Semantic annotations will make it easier for others to find and reuse your data (and thus give you credit).

 For  example, if a dataset is annotated as being about "carbon dioxide flux" and another dataset is annotated as being about "CO2 flux" the information system can recognize that these datasets are about equivalent concepts, because this equivalence can be indicated in a "computer-usable" way through the semantic annotation.